 “Those heroes that shed their blood and lost their lives … You are now lying in the soil of a friendly country.
 Therefore rest in peace.
 There is no difference between the Johnnies and the Mehmets to us where they lie side by side here in this country of ours … You, the mothers who sent their sons from faraway countries, wipe away your tears; your sons are now lying in our bosom and are in peace.
 After having lost their lives on this land they have become our sons as well.”

-These words, however, totally romanticize the Turkey – Anzac conflict, and have for over a century cancelled the discussion (in Australia at least) of the other things that were happening at the very same time, namely the Armenian Genocide, under the watch of the same Attaturk.
+Of course these words, totally romanticize the Turkey – Anzac conflict, and have for over a century cancelled the discussion (in Australia at least) of the other things that were happening at the very same time, namely the Armenian Genocide, under the watch of the same Attaturk.
 This film, by Dzovig Torikian documents testimony to the 20th century crime against humanity still waiting for worldwide acknowledgement.

 ANZAC BISCUITS – makes at least 20 biscuits